Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 Applied at the interface level these frames can be used to generate a consistent set of active inference models that enable the encoding of practice based methodologies, eco-credits, accounting methodologies, evaluation criteria, sensor networks APIs, DAOs and beyond.
 Such architecture is particularly elegant as it enables semantic translation and ad hoc composibility.

-## Technical Design
+## Technical Infrastructure
-As far as design goes, there are three technical mechanisms that we can lean on in relation to integrating quantity with quality:
+As far as design goes, there are three technical mechanisms that we can lean on in relation to our goal of integrating quantity with quality:
 - Impact evaluators (+)
 - Markov blankets (=)
 - Impact certificates (-)